FlowFuse/website/src/blog/2024/04/node-red-dashboard-2-layout-navigation-styling.md

    - dashboard 2.0
 ---

 In this comprehensive guide, we will explore different layouts and sidebar styles in Dashboard 2.0.
-Additionally, we will cover how you can style the dashboard 2.0 element effortlessly.
+Additionally, we will cover how you can style Dashboard 2.0 elements effortlessly.

 <!--more-->